alexsaunderswps/User-Guides/vr_training_guide.md

 - WildXR must be tied to a **Device** through the Wildxr.org web portal (see the **"Web Portal Device Management Guide"**) to show custom content

 **Video sideloading**
-- Video content can be streamed from the cloud, but is not recommended for public use as quality is highly dependant on internet bandwidth and stability
+- Video content can be streamed from the cloud, but is not recommended for public use as quality is highly dependent on internet bandwidth and stability
 - Video content can be downloaded to **Devices** and can be triggered manually or automatically based on **Installation** settings assigned to the **Device** (see respective **Web Portal Guides** or contact WPS staff for assistance)
-- Video download is dependant on internet bandwidth and stability and can result in artifacts if interrupted
+- Video download is dependent on internet bandwidth and stability and can result in artifacts if interrupted
-- Videos can be sideloaded (directly transferred to the **Device**) from a computer via USB C cable and is the preferred method of installing multiple videos.
+- Videos can be sideloaded (directly transferred to the **Device**) from a computer via USB-C cable and is the preferred method of installing multiple videos.
 - *WPS Staff will generally install the entire WildXR catalogue onto devices as SOP, but this may not include custom content - Contact WPS Staff for clarification of what has been installed if there are concerns*
 <div style="page-break-after: always;"></div>